GoogleChrome/kino/src/api/html/01-single-video.md

 A single video source is simple to maintain, but it gives rise to some challenges.
 Users of your site are going to use different classes of devices to watch the video.
 A high resolution video is going to look great on desktop, but may take a long time to load on slower cellular network – and vice versa.

-@todo Take the video above as an example.
-Talk about its file size, resolution and illustrate the challenges with slower networks.
+### Example

+Take the video at the top of this page as an example.
+It's a 1280×720 H.264 video with an effective bit rate of 1503 kb/s.
+It looks decent on a desktop screen while being small enough to not cause stuttering on good quality 3G networks.
+It is clear, however, that it's not a perfect fit for either of those use cases.

 ### Next: Advanced formats

-Advanced codecs like VP9 and HEVC generally produce smaller file sizes improving the experience on slower networks.
-Learn when and how to specify [multiple sources](#) of your `<video>`.
+Advanced codecs like VP9 and HEVC generally produce smaller file sizes improving visual quality and experience on slower networks.
+Learn when and how to specify [multiple sources](/multiple-sources/) of your `<video>`.